hosamn/tweet-js/README.md

 ## Filter by date ##

-The `-s` argument filters messages by start date and `-e` argument filters messages by end date.
+The `-s` argument filters messages by start date and `-e` by end date.
 They can be used together:

 ```
 python tweet-js.py -f tweet.js -s 2019-01-01 -e 2020-01-01